Bulletproof content management systems

 To prevent this, limitations should be in place to ensure their proper usage requirements are met.

 Personally, I tend to limit page depths to no more than three levels.
 Homepage, SEO landing/nav pages, and content pages.
 Clients however often add further levels to these content pages if the CMS allows it.
 This is a huge problem when it comes to keeping content organised.

-But by dis-allowing users from creating any more than three levels to the CMS menu, clients are then put in a position where they have to think very carefully about how they structure their content.
+But by dis-allowing users from creating any more than two or three levels to the CMS menu, clients are then put in a position where they have to think very carefully about how they structure their content.
 This preserves site architecture, and prevents users from getting lost or having to click too many times before they find what they are after.

 Wrong components for the wrong task

 If you do not specify component usage or supply an adequate range for different purposes, the manager will use components in-correctly.
 And remember, think ahead for possible future requirements down the line.

 This is where the CMS can be flexible.
 Rather than allowing clients to use components however they wish, ensure they have a clearly labeled toolkit of components catering to every possible content requirement.